nimaid/LPHK/README.md

 * `:LPHK_ENTRY_SEP:`
 * `:LPHK_NEWLINE_REP:`

+## Known Issues

+* If your game/application does not detect mouse movements, see if there is an option to turn off "raw input" in the settings.
+This setting bypasses all software and reads directly from the mouse, which you don't want for this.

 ## What still needs to be written? (in order of priority)
 * Support for Launchpad Classic/S/Mini
   * I can't implement this until I have one of the above to test the code with.
 Message me if you'd like to lend/give/sell me one to speed up the process. :)